sensu/sensu-docs/content/sensu-go/6.0/observability-pipeline/observe-filter/reduce-alert-fatigue.md

 {{< /code >}}

 Notice the annotations under the `metadata` scope.
-The annotations are required for the filter asset to work the same way as the interactively created event filter.
+The annotations are required for the filter dynamic runtime asset to work the same way as the interactively created event filter.
 Specifically, the annotations in this check definition are doing several things:

 1. `fatigue_check/occurrences`: Tells the event filter on which occurrence to send the event for further processing
 2. `fatigue_check/interval`: Tells the event filter the interval at which to allow additional events to be processed (in seconds)
 3. `fatigue_check/allow_resolution`: Determines whether to pass a `resolve` event through to the filter

-For more information about configuring these values, see the [filter asset's README][10].
+For more information about configuring these values, see the [filter dynamic runtime asset's README][10].
 Next, you'll assign the newly minted event filter to a handler.

 ### Assign the event filter to a handler